 Learning to Speak French Online

-While it’s true that you can probably pick up a few French phrases online, learning to speak French with confidence is a more serious endeavor.
+While it’s true that you can probably pick up a few French phrases online, learning to speak French with confidence is a more serious endeavour.
 It’s important to feel confident enough with the pronunciation and sentence structures to be able to hold a conversation in a real-world situation.
-And that is going to require getting beyond vocabulary acquisition and into practicing and applying the basics of the French language.
+And that is going to require getting beyond vocabulary acquisition and into practising and applying the basics of the French language.

-Rosetta Stone has expertise in language learning and recognizes that learning French online requires a holistic approach.
+Rosetta Stone has expertise in language learning and recognises that learning French online requires a holistic approach.
 That’s why from the very first lesson you’ll encounter immersive experiences that focus on pronunciation and context, building your confidence towards having impromptu conversations with native speakers.
 Rosetta Stone is also designed with the busy language learner in mind, structuring units around bite-sized lessons that let you take learning on the go with an award-winning mobile app.